dmx-systems/dmx-documentation/docs/user.rst

 DMX's default topic types
 -------------------------

-DMX comes with a few predefined topic types that you can select from:
+The DMX Standard Distribution comes with a few predefined topic types that you can select in the :ref:`search/create dialog<user-search-create-dialog>`:

-- person,
+- *Note*
-- organization,
+- *Event*
-- note,
+- *Person*
-- event,
+- *Organization*
-- bookmark.
+- *Bookmark*

-Each topic type brings certain fields you can fill in:
+..
+Each of these topic type brings certain fields you can fill in:
-While events have dates and locations, persons can have telephone numbers and web resources have a URL.
+..
+While events have dates and locations, persons can have telephone numbers and bookmarks have an URL.

-These topic types all come from classical PIM applications (Personal Information Management).
+These standard type definitions have been synthesized from a variety of Personal Information Management (PIM) applications.
-The special feature here is that you have different types of information in one interface and not spread out in address books, calendars, browsers and files.
+One advantage of DMX is that you have these different types of information in one interface and not spread out in address books, calendars, browsers and file manager windows.

-Using DMX for PIM is just *one* proposal for a use case.
+Using the DMX platform for personal information management is the use case of the DMX Standard Distribution.
+If you want to learn about other use cases check out the :ref:`list of currently available extensions<plugins-overview-of-plugins>` for DMX.

+If you want to develop your own type definitions, the :ref:`modeling section in this guide<user-modeling>` is the best place to start.

 .. _user-creating-an-association:

 Creating an association
 =======================

-To create an association between two topics you grab the little gray dot at the upper border of one of the topics.
+To create an association between two items you need to connect the dots.
+Start with grabbing the little gray (or blue) dot appearing at the border of the item you want to connect.

 .. image:: _static/create-association-1.png

-Drag it onto the other topic until that topic is highlighted by a blue border.
+And drag the line onto the other item until it is highlighted by a blue border.

 .. image:: _static/create-association-2.png

-Then let go and a rectangle will open that shows you the in-map details of the newly created association.
+Then drop the line to create a new association.
+A rectangle will open that shows you the in-map details of the newly created association.
-Click somewhere into the map to hide the in-map details.
+Click somewhere into the map to hide the in-map details of the new association.

-Note that an association does not necessarily connect two topics:
 You can also create associations between a topic and an association or between two associations.
-To do so, attach an association to the little dot in the middle of the assocation.
+To do so, attach the line to the little dot in the middle of the assocation.

 .. image:: _static/create-assoc-with-assoc.png

 Now what is important is that there are different association types.
-If you just draw a line between two things to create an association you will see a gray line.
-Its association type is just "association".
+The association in this example is of the most generic type called *Association*.
-You can use these associations to visualize that two items are somehow related to each other without being specific about the meaning of the association.
+You can use it to note down that these two items are somehow related but you can't tell anything more specific (yet) about the association.

 .. image:: _static/generic-association.png
     :width: 600

-If you need qualified associations you have to give your associations a meaning.
+If you need specific types of associations you can create your own association types.
-This is explained step-by-step in the section about :ref:`Modeling<user-modeling>`.
+This is explained step-by-step in the section about :ref:`modeling<user-modeling>`.

+..
+If you develop your own application you should always create custom association types for your application.
+This is because users of DMX expect that all associations of type *Association* do not carry any additional semantics.

 Thinking of real-world examples, you will find that there is often more than one association between two things.
-DMX can represent this:
-You can simply create another association between them.
+So you can author many associations between two items.

 .. image:: _static/multiple-assocs.jpg
     :width: 600